JohnsonRobyn/verdant-plate-supply-planner/README.md

 ## Demo video

-A 5-minute walkthrough of the agent in action is available here: _(link to be added once the video is uploaded to YouTube or Vimeo)_.
+A 5-minute walkthrough of the agent in action is available here: https://youtu.be/eDHl0unsCGU

 ---